Thursday, 7 July 2022

 The next morning, I set off from central Nice, breezed through places like Saint-Roch, La Trinité and Drap in the suburbs and followed the route to L'Escarène.

-While the Côte d'Azur - is associated with beautiful crystal blue sea, as its name suggest, don't forget about the abundance of gorges in this part of the world.
+While the Côte d'Azur is associated with beautiful crystal blue sea, as its name suggests, don't forget about the abundance of gorges in this part of the world.

 These natural features cut into the rocks beside the local rivers are as spectacular as they are ubiquitous.

 Near L'Escarène was a gorge along the River Paillon, which wound in and out of the rock as the road twisted and turned.
 Considering it was the height of summer there was hardly any traffic.
-Perhaps unsurprisingly, folks had opted for the coastal areas given the oppressive heat.
-However, this was really the place to be.
-Given how many rocks and archways there were to ride through, this gave an automatic cooling effect.
+Perhaps unsurprisingly, folks had opted for the coastal areas where they could cool off in the sea given the oppressive heat.
+However, up here in the hills was really the place to be in my opinion.
+In fact, the many rocks and archways to ride through gave an automatic cooling effect.
 It was bliss to have these roads practically to myself.

-After around four miles my route took me to the village of L'Escarène, set on hill.
+After around four miles my route took me to the hilltop village of L'Escarène.
 Although there weren't many motorists, there were still a fair few club cyclists.
 Many of them seemed local, but a few were not.
-One guy, and Italian, actually stopped and asked me in Italian directions to the col de Braus.
-I replied in Italian and pointed him in the right direction - as if I were a local, and speaking in Italian was the most natural thing to do!
+One guy, an Italian, actually stopped and asked me in Italian directions to the col de Braus.
+I replied in Italian and pointed him in the right direction - as if I were a local, and speaking in Italian was the most natural thing that two random strangers would do on a road in France!

 Later, while riding through L'Escarène, a woman overtook me and waved as she passed.
 She was in CAMS-Basso kit.
 I hadn't seen any of their riders back home at all this year.
 So the South of France is where I needed to be to find the UK-based team!

-After a brief toilet stop and refilling of water at the fountain in the L'Escarene the business end of my ride began.
+After a brief toilet stop and refilling of water at the fountain in the centre of the village, the business end of my ride began.
 By that, I didn't mean Turini, but the appetiser - col de Braus.

-At L'Escarene I stopped at a local shop and bought a few snacks and chatted to the folks in shop who gave the usual "I'm so impressed you're riding out here on your own".
+At L'Escarène I stopped at a local shop to buy a few snacks, and chatted to the folks inside who gave the usual "I'm so impressed you're riding out here on your own".
 One woman was very fearful for me and said, "Are you really sure you want to go up the col de Braus?
 It's a very tough climb."
 Being young and cocky I replied, "Of course - I've got the right gearing and the legs - I'll be fine" Famous last words.

-Hopefully, today's ride would be just a straightforward formality before arriving at the main event - the col de Turini.
+Fast forward more than 10 years, where hopefully, today's ride would be just a straightforward formality before arriving at the main event - the Col de Turini.

-Maybe because I am almost 20 years older than the time when I rode up the col de Braus for the first time, I felt like this climb was actually fairly challenging.
-Since the last time I rode along these roads I noted that the local authority had taken to giving information every km on the gradient, and the distance from the summit.
+Maybe because I am almost 20 years older than the time when I did my maiden visit to Col de Braus, I found this climb slightly more challenging than anticipated.
+Since the last time I rode along these roads I noted that the local authority had made efforts to make the area more tourist-friendly, so there were signs giving information about the area, as well as more important for me, information every km about the gradient, and the distance from the summit.

-Although the average gradient is advertised at 6%, the overall difficulty is a little misleading.
+Although the average gradient is advertised at 6%, this can give you a false sense of security.
 The initial section was quite shallow, with sections of around 3 or 4%.
 But this would be immediately followed by sections of 8%, 10, even 12%.
-It was quite an irregular climb, which made it hard work.
+It's quite an irregular climb, which made it hard work.

-The saving grace was that there a few (though not many) sections under tree cover, so I was protected from the worst of the midday sun in the 30 degC heat.
+The saving grace was that a few (though not many) sections were under tree cover, so I was protected from the worst of the midday sun in the 30 degC heat.

 I saw many riders coming down the hill, and they gave me a wave though gave a knowing look that I was not from those parts, since no local in their right mind would go up this climb at this time of the day.
 Mad dog and Englishmen......!

 I didn't care.
 I was looking forward to getting my share of these hills - even in this heat.
 It was too beautiful to miss out.
 I was overawed by this landscape that I had not seen for many years.
-As well as the rocky landscape there were hillside vineyards in the distance, and down below there were even some walkers who seemed to have stopped to bathe in the waterfall and pool.
+As well as the rocky landscape there were hillside vineyards in the distance, and down below I even spotted some walkers who had stopped to bathe in the waterfall and pool.

 Every few hairpins I would stop and marvel at the convoluted roads that wound their way along the 10km, average slope of 6% and dozens of hairpins.
-It was definitely a day to take your time and take lots of photos.
-Given the hot weather, most folks were down at the beach so the roads were almost empty - even better for me.
+It was definitely a day to take your time, make the most of the sights, and take lots of photos.

-On reaching the summit was the welcoming sight of a mountain-top restaurant with a view.
+On reaching the summit I was welcomed with the sight of a restaurant with a terrace.
 Maybe I should have stopped for a meal but I didn't.
 I did take more photos though.
 Some al fresco diners at the restaurant offered to take a photo of me.
 "Would you like me to take your picture, Monsieur?"
 The woman asked.
-I obliged, and as soon as I spoke the woman realised her error in thinking that I was a guy, and apologised profusely.
+I obliged, and as soon as I spoke the woman realised her error in getting my gender wrong, and apologised profusely.
 I didn't mind.
 It's something that often happens when out riding on my own.
 She said she was mighty impressed - that I had come all the way from London where there aren't roads like this, that I was riding on a blazing hot day, and that I was a woman riding alone.

 Onwards, and I was faced with a 10km descent towards Sospel.
-Just as there were various steep ramps on the way up to the summit, my ride took in the same on the descent.
-So there were a few tight steep bends to negotiate.
-The other side of the mountain was less leafy than on my upward route, and had areas that were quite deserted.
+Just as there were various steep ramps on the way up to the summit, I dealt with the equivalent on the way down.
+So the various tight steep bends required caution and concentration as I took quick glimpses of the surrounding landscape.
+This other side of the mountain was less leafy than on my upward route, and had areas that were quite deserted.
 It wasn't the place to get into difficulty as there really wasn't a soul around - not even a cyclist or a car driving up or down.
-Near the bottom, signs of life did come into view as there were more houses as I passed the village of Saint Philippe.
-This road had also now become the Col Saint Jean, which threw me down brought the ride to an abrupt stop at a T-junction onto the main road to Sospel.
-Rather than turn right into this Alpine town I chose to continue with my plan to ride up Col de Turini, so I took the left-hand turn ready to face 24km up to a summit of 1607m.
-It's a good job I had acquired a taste for hairpins, for there would be a lot more to come!
+Near the bottom, around the village of Saint Philippe, there were a few signs of life and more houses came into view.
+This road had also now become the Col Saint-Jean, which threw me down to an abrupt stop at a T-junction onto the main road to Sospel.
+Rather than turn right into this Alpine town I chose to continue with my plan to ride up Col de Turini, so took the left-hand turn ready to face 24km up to the next summit at 1607m.
+One thing about this ride is you very quickly learn to like hairpins.
+You need to, for there would be a lot more to come!

 Related posts